ngeiswei/tv-toolbox/README.md

 pAB = (pa*pab + pb*pab) / (1 + pab)
 ```

-The procedure to obtain `pAB` is therefore going to be as follows
+The procedure to obtain `pAB` is therefore going to be

 1. Sample `pa ~ TVa`
 2. Sample `pb ~ TVb`
 3. Sample `pab ~ TVab` (within valid bounds)
 4. Calculate `pAB = (pa*pab + pb*pab) / (1 + pab)`

-Let us consider that assuming that `A↔B` is completely unknown is
+Let us assign a Bayes' prior over the second order distribution over
-equivalent to assuming a Bayes's prior over `TVab`, thus with a
+`TVab` when `A↔B` is completely unknown, that is a uniform second
-uniform second order distribution.
-We still need to sample `TVab` so
+order distribution.
+We still need to sample `TVab` so that `pAB` is
-that `pAB` is within valid bounds.
-To that end let us derive the
+within valid bounds.
+To that end we attempt to derive the bounds of
-bounds of `pab` given the bounds of `pAB` recalled below
+`pab` given the bounds of `pAB` recalled below

 ```
 max(pa+pb-1, 0) <= pAB <= min(pa, pb)